Community Development is a major that helps fix the world one community at a time…and you get paid to do it!

 - to collect and understand data

-- to identify important actors in the community
+- to identify important individuals and organizations in the community

-- to understand what those actors do and how they do it
+- to understand what those individuals and organizations do and how they do it

 - to promote local collaboration and partnerships